rh-mobb/aro-workshop-content/aro-content/200-ops/day2/observability.md

       --values ./clf-operators.yaml
     ```

-1. Wait for the Operators to be installed
+1. Now, let's wait for the operators to be installed.

     !!! info "These will loop through each type of resource until the CRDs for the Operators have been deployed.
 Eventually you'll see the message `No resources found in custom-logging namespace.` and be returned to a prompt."